Kazhuu/ebc-battery-tester/README.md

 end is a mini USB plug, so any regular mini USB cable will not work.

 ## Access USB Device on Browser

+This configuration is only needed if you run the app via web browser.
+Native apps work out of the box.

 By default WebUSB cannot access the device from the browser as OS driver has already claimed the device, locking the browser out.
 In order to use WebUSB, you